Peristratus/bitcoin-wallet/README.md

 ## Technologies

-The technologies employed to develop this web application was based on the principles of Design for X (DFX) also know as Design for excellence, the basis of this methodology is based on cost to quality, making effective use of resources to minimize cost and relay more on innovation and technical knowledge to meet the users expectations.
-The software's used are free and meets the industrial standards for website development, innovation and technical knowledge was based on my recently aquired skills based on my journey so far with Code institute and the Canadisn Business college.
+The technologies employed to develop this web application was based on the principles of Design for X (DFX) also know as Design for excellence, the basis of this methodology is based on cost to quality, making effective use of resources to minimize cost and relay more on innovation and technical knowledge to meet the users expectations.The software's used are free and meet the **Requirements Traceability Catalog Table 1.0** to develop this website, innovation and technical knowledge was based on my recently aquired skills based on my journey so far with Code institute and the Canadian Business College.

+Technologies deployed on this project:

  1. For Wire frames, sitemap and UX design draw.io [draw.io](https://app.diagrams.net/)
  2. For Mock-ups Micrisoft Visio professional [Microsoft](https://www.microsoft.com/en-ca/microsoft-365/visio/free-visio-viewer)